oktadev/okta-blog/_source/_posts/2020-12-16-react-login.md

 Congratulations!
 If you have made it this far, you now have the knowledge to implement the right sign-in solution for your React application.

-## Learn More about React and Authentication
+## Learn More About React and Authentication

 In this tutorial, I have shown you three ways to implement authentication in your React application.
 The easiest of these three options redirects the user to a hosted sign-in page on the Okta servers.
 While this is a perfectly good solution in many situations, you sometimes want to host the login form on your own servers.
 The Okta sign-in widget lets you embed the trusted login form on your own site.
 If you want a sign-in form with your layout and design, you can use the `OktaAuth` class to send the username and password directly to the Okta servers for validation.